Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/nexah_ieee9/nexah_controller_evolution.md

 NEXAH transforms classical system analysis into:

-> **a continuous stability field with closed-loop control and emerging navigation**
+> **a continuous stability field with closed-loop control and navigation**

 Instead of binary classification:

 > stable ❌ / unstable ❌

-systems are understood as evolving inside a:
+systems are understood as existing within a:

 > **structured stability landscape**